ebaek/tweetybird/README.md

   * Webpack to bundle scripts into a single source

 ## Future Features
-* Rankings: store scores in Amazon firebase
+* Rankings: store scores in AWS or Google Firebase
 * Sound effects: mimic bird movements and collisions